 The most unique feature of this product is the opportunity to train with multiple green speeds.
 Putting in one direction gives you a stimp rating of 10, while the opposite direction is 11.5.
 This variability allows you to prepare for the different conditions you might encounter on various putting greens.

-Bottom Line: With multiple options for feedback, this putting mat will help you better understand what you need to do to fix your short game.
+Bottom Line: With multiple options for feedback, this indoor putting green will help you practice green speeds and better understand what you need to do to fix your short game.

 Dustin Johnson, one of the world’s best golfers, chooses the PERFECT PRACTICE Putting Mat as his indoor training method.
-Though expensive, this is a good option for a high-quality office putting set, and I think it will suit most golfers.
+Though expensive, this is a good option for a high-quality indoor putting green, and we think it will suit most golfers.
 The runway is quite long, at 15 feet and six inches, although the material does not feel quite as authentic as some other models.

-One of the biggest complaints I hear from golfers about their office or home putting practice is constantly having to retrieve their balls after every shot.
+One of the biggest complaints we hear from golfers about their indoor putting greens is constantly having to retrieve their golf balls after every shot.
 This process is tedious and wastes time you could be using to line up the next shot.
 The innovative ball return on this product takes that hassle out of the process.

 If you want to work on your putting when faced with slopes and winding greens, you may be interested in the PLBBJH 2-in-1 Golf Putting Green.
-This office putting set resembles a mini golf course more than a traditional green, but golfers of various skill levels will be able to make use of this product.
+This indoor putting green resembles a mini golf course more than a traditional green, but golfers of various skill levels will be able to make use of this product.

 If you like customization, this is one of the best mats on the market.
 You can choose between three different holes and types of cups.
 Golfers can increase the slope as they see fit, allowing you to simulate the greens at your local course.
 This mat even enables users to practice approach shots.

-Experienced golfers may find the surface somewhat below average and the options to be too gimmicky, so I generally recommend this product to casual golfers.
+Experienced golfers may find the surface somewhat below average and the options to be too gimmicky, so we generally recommend this product to casual golfers.

 Bottom Line: If you need to work on navigating slopes and lively greens, this training program lets you accurately simulate the conditions on your favorite courses.
-It may not have the same quality as some other mats, but it is still recommended for beginners.
+It may not have the same quality as some other indoor putting greens, but it is still recommended for beginners.

 8. Pro Putt Systems Tour Links Training Aid

-The surface is one of the best available variations on the market, and I would say it's comparable to the feel of putting on a PrimePutt mat.
+The surface is one of the best available variations on the market, and we would say it's comparable to the feel of putting on a PrimePutt putting mat.
 You do not need to worry about the mat not laying flat, as the green is attached to a solid surface.

-Unfortunately, this product is not easy to store, and it will likely take up much of your office floor space.
+Unfortunately, this product is not easy to store compared to other indoor putting greens, and it will likely take up much of your office floor space.
 Additionally, it is one of the most expensive models on the market.

-Bottom Line: If you don’t mind paying an exorbitant price, you will find this office putting set to be near the apex of the market.
+Bottom Line: If you do not mind paying an exorbitant price and some hassle when it comes to transporting or storing at your office, you will find this indoor putting green to be near the apex of the market.